igem-munich/MESA-Designer/README.md

 You can run the docker container using : `docker run -p 8501:8501 mesa-designer`

 It can then be accessed from a webbrowser at localhost:8501

+### Pre-Release Versions

+##### v1.3-slim-beta
+This version is the first to include an API.
+In order to access it you have to run the container using:
+`docker run -p 8501:8501 -p 8000:8000 mesa-designer`
+You can find the api documentation at http://localhost:8000/docs.